The Movie 8 Paradox

-The reason we all loved the film is because we projected the book onto it.
+The reason we all loved the film is that we projected the book onto it.
 We took all our emotions from reading the last book – the heartbreak and sorrow, the triumph and joy, the love and hatred for characters – and projected that onto the film.
 In reality, the film’s story and characters have done nothing to earn such an emotional response from us.
 As just a movie fan, I couldn’t care less about the characters, and I can’t follow the story in the slightest.
-This is why I say that it isn’t a good movie – standing on its own (or even on the shoulders of the film franchise), it’s really quite awful.
+This is why I say that it isn’t a good movie – standing on its own (or even on the shoulders of the film franchise), it’s quite awful.
 And it’s only because we know the books so deeply that we thought it was good.
 I believe this sentiment was rather brilliantly addressed in the quibble “On Whether Harry Potter Actually Happened.”

 Here’s a good example: Take the scene where Molly kills Bellatrix.
 I’m assuming that anyone who saw it in a crowded theater heard so much cheering at this part that they could barely hear the line.
 Why were we cheering?
-Because after reading the books, we love Mrs. Weasley as the ultimate mother figure and hate Bellatrix as the most ruthless and cruel of the Death Eaters.
+Because after reading the books, we love Mrs. Weasley as the ultimate mother figure and hate Bellatrix as the most ruthless of the Death Eaters.
 In the movies, Mrs. Weasley is just Ron’s mom, who gets a cameo in most movies, and Bellatrix is Death Eater #1 and psycho.
 And the moment was very poorly put into the movie.
 Whereas in the book, the Battle of Hogwarts involves the trio moving about in the thick of battle, in the movie, the focus is almost exclusively on the trio, so the random battle scene with minor characters doesn’t fit in.
 And yet the entire theater cheered because we knew what should have happened.

 The same goes for most of the character deaths.
 In the movies, Fred is a mediocre comic relief guy, not like a brother to Harry – yet that didn’t stop my friend Margaret (who cosplays Molly) from crying “NOOO!” across the entire theater when his body was shown.
 In the movies, Lupin is little more than another Order guy, and Tonks is Order Member #5 who randomly ends up at Lupin’s side.
 And yet everyone sniffled when they reached for each other’s hands.